Canon T6i vs Pentax K-1

 Review summary: Canon T6i vs Pentax K-1

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6i or the Pentax K-1 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel T6i:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (5 vs 4.4 flaps/sec) to capture the decisive moment.